ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 After configuring all replicas set `allow_empty` to `false` or remove this setting.
 It makes authentication with new credentials mandatory.

 To change existing credentials, move the user name and the password to `interserver_http_credentials.old` section and update `user` and `password` with new values.
-At this step a server uses new credentials to connect to other replicas and accepts connections with new or old credentials.
+At this point the server uses new credentials to connect to other replicas and accepts connections with either new or old credentials.

 ``` xml
 <interserver_http_credentials>